UA-NASA-Robotics/2024-2025-Robot-Code/ROS/RS_Package/README.md

-# Queue Package
+# Remote Station Package
-The Queue Package takes in the topic `RS/twist_plus` from the RS Package and `Auto/twist_plus` from the Autonomous package.
-It then uses the **Priority Node** to determine which topic should be pushed onto the **Control Queue Node**.
-The **Control Queue Node** will prep the topics for the MCU Package, breaking down any buttons/macros into discrete actions
+The Remote Station Package will take in input from a controller

 ## Topics
 ### `RS/twist_plus`, `Auto/twist_plus`, `Control/twist_plus`